gwww/elkm1/README.md

 ## Overview

-Connect to the Elk panel:
+Basic connection to the Elk panel:

 ```python
     from elkm1_lib import Elk